Biocomputing-Research-Group/IDIA/README.md

 ### Peptide and Protein Identification

 You can run the database searching engine, Comet, on each pseudo-spectra file followed by PeptideProphet and iProphet to identify peptides.
 Then you can run ProteinProphet with the results of iProphet to identify proteins.
-You can apply target-decoy strategies to identify peptides and proteins with 1% FDR.
+You can apply target-decoy strategy to identify peptides and proteins with 1% FDR.

 ## Feedback